 We visited during the Jewish holiday of Sukkot.
 As a result, there was a sukkah in the courtyard.
-Click here to learn about the Sukkah and the holiday of Sukkot from Judaism 101.
+For more information about the sukkah and the holiday of Sukkot, read this article from Judaism 101.

 “The Mellah of Marrakesh captures the vibrancy of Jewish society in Marrakesh in the tumultuous last decades prior to colonial rule and in the first decades of life in the colonial era.
 Although focused on the Jewish community, it offers a compelling portrait of the political, social, and economic issues confronting all of Morocco and sets a new standard for urban social history.” ―Dale F. Eickelman

 Morocco’s largest Jewish cemetery is in Marrakech

 Back on the road, we could see the entrance to Miara Jewish cemetery at the end of the street.
 Its unassuming gate gave no hint to the fact that this is the largest Jewish cemetery in Morocco.

 Although first established about 600 years ago, it is an active cemetery, still in use today.

 The caretaker stopped us at the gate, which surprised us as we have read that anyone can enter.
 After a brief conversation, he allowed us access where we found well-preserved markings.
 Each gravesite contains bodies buried three deep to preserve space.